rhansen2/dyndao/README.md

 lightweight ORM, somewhat influenced by Perl's DBI and the 'Active Record pattern'.

 Currently, basic support for SQLite, MySQL, and Oracle are included.
-If you intend on working with MySQL, please be sure to check out (as in, `git checkout`) the 'columntype' branch for github.com/go-sql-driver/mysql
+If you intend on working with MySQL, please be sure to check out (as in, `git checkout`) the 'columntype' branch for github.com/go-sql-driver/mysql.
 Support for additional database drivers is planned.

-*MOTIVATION*

 dyndao started out due to the fact that Go lacks a 'very dynamic' ORM, and the author had some requirements for dynamic schemas and a vision for